Drake Was Just in His Hotel in Stockholm, Not Getting Arrested

 Despite swirling rumors on social media that Drake was arrested for marijuana possession in Stockholm, Sweden, The Daily Beast has learned the rapper is not even in custody.

-Swedish police said that while they would not says whether the rapper had been arrested, they could confirm he was not in police custody.
+Swedish police said that while they would not say whether the rapper had been arrested, they could confirm he was not in police custody.

 “I cannot tell you any thing about that but I can confirm he is not in custody,” a spokesperson said.